MonashCybersecurityLab/SGXSSE/README.md

     $ ./_cryptoTestingApp
 `

-## Worklog after Fork:
-Mon 4 Mar, 19
-- This version is only tested on Ubuntu 16.04/18.04 with SGX >=2.0
+4. This version is only tested on Ubuntu 16.04/18.04 with SGX >=2.0

-# SE_SGX_2
+# SE_SGX_2 Execution

-## How to Build/Execute the Application
 1. Install Intel(R) SGX SDK for Linux* OS
 2. Build the project with the prepared Makefile: